JeffTerrell/programming-language-suggester/README.md

-# Programming Language Selector
+# Programming Language Suggester

 #### By Jeff Terrell

-#### A webpage that selects a programming language based on the answers selected
+#### A webpage that selects a programming language based on the user's answers selected

 ## Technologies Used